The h-principle fails for prelegendrians in corank 2 fat distributions: Examples of corank Fat Distributions Examples of corank 2 Fat Distributions

 \subsection{Affine charts in the Grassmannian}

-It is sometimes useful to work inside an affine chart of the abstract Grassmannian, as in the construction of $(\C^{2n+1},\D_\std)$.
+It is sometimes useful to work inside an affine Grassmannian chart, as in the construction of $(\C^{2n+1},\D_\std)$.
 In general, we cannot do this globally (there may not exist a global section of $\Gr(X,J)\to X$), so we restrict to the product case $X=Q\times\R$.